fossabot/raccoon-siem/README.md

 via [Raccoon Core](#core)

 Currently, Raccoon is using [Elasticsearch](https://www.elastic.co/products/elasticsearch) to provide event storage functionality.

-### Console
-Console is a GUI tool which allows you to:
-* Compose and deploy configuration
-* Search for events
-* Manage searches, users, assets, active lists and dictionaries
-* Create reports

-Currently, [console](https://github.com/tephrocactus/raccoon-console) is in early development stage.

 ## Architecture overview
 Raccoon SIEM has quite flexible architecture which can be simplified or extended to meet your needs.
 For example, if you don't need correlation, you can skip [correlator](#correlator) deployment.
 Or, in case you need some extra processing, you can attach your services to [Bus](#bus) or configure [collector](#collector)/[correlator](#correlator) to output events to your service or just fetch normalized events from [event storage](#event-storage).